hakchimey/hakchimey/README.md

 - ⚡ Fun fact: When I finished high school, I want to be a Designer(Engineer).I like innovation and creativity, So in the future I want to be a desingner.

 **My Journey**
-- 🎓 I graduated from [Royal University of Phnom Penh, Cambodia](http://www.rupp.edu.kh/) in 2020 in major of Mathematics.
+- 🎓 I graduated from
-- 🏫 I am study at Rohal High School(2019-2021) at New Generation School Preah Sisowath(2021-now).
+- 🏫 I am study at Rohal High School(2019-2021) , at New Generation School Preah Sisowath(2021-now).
-- 🔭 I’m currently learning at Higher Diplomation Software Development at [E2stem education, Cambodia](https://e2stem.org.kh/).
+- 🔭 I’m currently learning at

 <details>
   <summary>⏳ My mission</summary>